MiguelMSUB/Final_project/comunications.md

 5. Emergency protocols

- For example, a text to the group (imessage) after hours / before class signals that something needs to be dealt with immediately, whereas a late night email / late night slack messages can be handled in the morning.
+ For example, a text to the group (imessage) after hours / before class signals that something needs to be deal with immediately, whereas a late night email / late night slack messages can be handled in the morning.

  6. Bring in efficiency tools
-Trello??
+We'll be tracking everyone's tasks